Northwest College of Art & Design has a Comprehensive Program to Aid Students in Obtaining Employment

 The immediate outcome of these services is a stronger and more diverse network of employers for graduates to approach as well as company information on campus for the current students and graduates to investigate.

 Current students become motivated and enthusiastic about their employment pursuits when they see their fellow artists succeeding.
 With additional employment emphasis through their education, students can see the advantages of the curriculum.
 Many job search fears may disappear after students become accustomed to the process.

 Building Credible Work Experience is Essential in Obtaining Employment in the Arts Market

 To give our students a jump start Northwest College of Art & Design requires all students complete a 3 credit internship class.
 With help from the Placement office, students begin to prepare for the internship as early as the sophomore year where they are required to research possible intern opportunities.
 During certification students are required to put together an employer roster that prioritizes the companies they wish to pursue for an internship.
 Armed with this research the intern continues working closely with placement staff to secure a senior year internship that is both beneficial and meaningful to the student.

 The internship requires the NCAD student to work 9 hours per week (135 hours total) off campus at an approved business appropriate to their education major.
 An effective internship requires the joint efforts of the employer, the placement staff, and the intern instructor.
 The intern company provides an on-site supervisor who works with the student and evaluates their on the job performance.
 These evaluations are completed once a week and submitted to the NCAD Placement Representative who records attendance.
 The evaluation form is then given to the faculty supervisor monitoring the internship.
 The supervisor monitors the interns progress and meets with them throughout the semester to advise, evaluate and assist the student.

-Please contact our Career Services Coordinator (Tiffany Sudela at email@example.com) for additional information.
+Please contact our Career Services Coordinator (Cory Ladd at firstname.lastname@example.org) for additional information.